MRI Diagnostic Accuracy In The Detection Of Emvi, In Carcinoma Rectum Using Histopathology As The Gold Standard

 Abstract

-Background: Extramural Venous Invasion [EMVI] is the intravenous tumour extension beyond rectal wall in patients with rectal cancer.
-Being a predictor of worse prognosis, detection of EMVI is important to make decision regarding treatment options
+Background: Extramural Venous Invasion [EMVI] is the intravenous tumour extension beyond the rectal wall in patients with rectal cancer.
+Being a predictor of a worse prognosis, detection of EMVI is important to decide on treatment options.

-Objective: To determine the diagnostic accuracy of pre-operative MRI in detecting extramural vascular invasion in patients with rectal cancer, taking histopathology as gold standard.
+Objective: To determine the diagnostic accuracy of preoperative MRI in detecting extramural vascular invasion in patients with rectal cancer, taking histopathology as the gold standard.

-Materials & Methods: Total 118 patients who did MRI in Kuwait Teaching Hospital Peshawar for Rectal carcinoma from Feb 2020 till March 2021 were included in the study.
-Patients were examined with 0.3 Tesla MRI machine using MRI sequences T2WI, T1WI, FLAIR and DWI.
-Post op specimens were sent in formalin for histopathological assessment.
-Data including MRI features and Histopathological findings were assessed with SPSS version 24.
+Materials & Methods: The study included 118 patients who did an MRI in Kuwait Teaching Hospital Peshawar for Rectal carcinoma from Feb 2020 to March 2021.
+Patients were examined with a 0.3 Tesla MRI machine using MRI sequences T2WI, T1WI, FLAIR and DWI.
+Post-op specimens were sent in formalin for histopathological assessment.
+Data, including MRI features and Histopathological findings, were assessed with SPSS version 24.

 Conclusion: Diagnostic accuracy, including sensitivity, specificity, positive predictive value, and negative predictive value, is high using MRI to identify EMVI in rectal cancer.